Meet the Artisans

 Get to know Catherin and learn more of her story here

-Maria, a Burmese refugee, arrived in the United States in 2009 after spending 13 years in a refugee camp with her husband and three young children.
-She covers her modest living room walls with pictures of her growing boys, who have all inherited her hilariously dry sense of humor and have been known to prank us when we call…
+Maria, a Burmese refugee, has been part of the GAIA family since December of 2009.
+She arrived in the United States earlier that year after spending 13 years in a refugee camp with her husband and three young children.
+She became a first-time home-owner in 2017, in the same neighborhood as her close friend (and fellow GAIA artisan) Maria loves her new home, and covers the living room walls with pictures of her growing boys, who have all inherited her hilariously dry sense of humor and have been known to prank us when we call…

 Get to know Maria and learn more of her story here

 Born in Tunisia, Latifa arrived to the U.S. as a refugee from her husband's native country of Iraq in 2010.
 She was a seamstress for one of the largest clothing manufacturers in Jordan, where she lived nine years prior to moving to the U.S. Latifa loves to sew, but she lives to cook!
-She spoils her hardworking husband with homemade bread, fresh hummus, and other delicacies that we often get to enjoy if we time our visits right...
-Latifa dreams of someday opening her own daycare or even her own clothing shop selling the traditional prayer dresses she used to sew back in Jordan.
+She spoils her hardworking husband with homemade bread, fresh hummus, and other delicacies that we often get to enjoy if we time our visits right.
+In June of 2015, we watched Latifa take her oath to become a naturalized United States Citizen!
+She dreams of someday opening her own daycare or even her own clothing shop selling the traditional prayer dresses she used to sew back in Jordan.
 We love her entrepreneurial spirit and her frequent hugs.

 Get to know Latifa and learn more of her story here

 In 1997, Feza escaped the devastation of her community in the Democratic Republic of the Congo, and took shelter in refugee camps in both Tanzania and Zambia.
 She boarded a plane to the U.S. with her husband and three children in 2012, ready to start a new, peaceful life.
 In addition to her husband and children, Feza also cares for her disabled sister-in-law.
-Her greatest hope is that her children receive an education.
+She became a first-time home-owner in 2016, and recently welcomed a precious baby girl in early 2018!
+Her greatest hope is that her four children receive an education, and go on to achieve their dreams in the United States.

 Get to know Feza and learn more of her story here

-Get to know Bothina and learn more of her story here
+Get to know Buthayna and learn more of her story here

 Huda and her husband left Syria in late 2012, fleeing the growing violence to seek medical treatment for her husband.
 They found a safe haven in Jordan, where they only expected to stay temporarily for a month or two.
 However, shortly after their arrival, their home in Syria was destroyed and the conflict had worsened, so they were forced to stay in Jordan.
 Huda was joyfully reunited with her son, daughter-in-law Bothina, and two grandchildren in Jordan several months later, and finally were resettled together in the U.S. in late 2015.